voltrondata-archive/substrait-python/README.md

 This is an experimental package that is still under development.

 # Example
-At the moment, this PySubstrait contains only generated Python classes for the Substrait protobuf messages.
+At the moment, PySubstrait contains only generated Python classes for the Substrait protobuf messages.
 Let's use an existing Substrait producer, [Ibis](https://ibis-project.org), to provide an example.
 ## Generate a Substrait Plan with Ibis
 ```
 In [1]: import ibis